A linear algebra-based approach to understanding the relation between the winding number and zero-energy edge states: Chiral symmetry and the winding number

 \section{Chiral symmetry and the winding number}

 Conventionally, free fermion systems can be described in the single-particle basis set, yielding single-particle Hamiltonians $H$.
-Assuming translation symmetry, we can transform the single-particle Hamiltonian $H$ into the bulk Hamiltonian $\mathscr{H}(k)$ through Fourier transformation.
-A system is said to respect chiral symmetry if there exists an antiunitary operator $S$, where \bea S\mathscr{H}(k)S^{-1}=-\mathscr{H}(k). \eea In the presence of chiral symmetry, the Hamiltonian can be brought into block-off diagonal form in the chiral basis, such as \bea \mathscr{H}(k)=\left(
+Assuming translation symmetry, we can transform the single-particle Hamiltonian $H$ into the Bloch Hamiltonian $\mathscr{H}(k)$ through Fourier transformation.
+A system is said to respect chiral symmetry if there exists a unitary operator $S$, where \bea S\mathscr{H}(k)S^{-1}=-\mathscr{H}(k). \eea In the presence of chiral symmetry, the Hamiltonian can be brought into block-off diagonal form in the chiral basis, such as \bea \mathscr{H}(k)=\left(

 \right),\quad \text{with}\; S=\left(

 \right), \eea where $D(k)$ has the dimension $n\times n$ and $\mathbbm{1}$ is the $n\times n$ identity matrix.
 For 1$d$ gapped systems with chiral symmetry, the winding number is defined as \bea \eea where $BZ$ denotes the first Brillouin zone, the notation $\text{Tr}$ is trace, and $\text{det}$ represents the determinant.